cabforum/code-signing/docs/CSBR.md

 Whichever scheme is chosen, it MUST incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.

+[EDITOR: Updated reference from BR to CSCBR]

-The audit MUST be conducted by a Qualified Auditor, as specified in BR Section 8.2.
+The audit MUST be conducted by a Qualified Auditor, as specified in [Section 8.2](#82-identityqualifications-of-assessor).

 The audit MUST cover all CA obligations under these Guidelines regardless of whether they are performed directly by the CA, an RA, or subcontractor.